RobDWaller/code101/README.md

 # Code 101 (HTML, CSS & JavaScript)

-This is a simple training document and group of files that will help 'noobs' get started with writing code.
+This is a simple training document that helps 'noobs' begin writing code.
 It has a focus on HTML, CSS and JavaScript.

 The training files are broken down into two core folders `training-files` and `complete files`.
-The complete files folder contains all the working and completed code so you can see what the project should look like when you have completed the training.
+The complete files folder contains all the working and complete code so you can see what the project should look like when you complete the training.
 The training files folder contains the same basic code with parts missing, this is so you can work through the code, fill in the gaps and learn how the code works.

 ## Training Aims